mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 only if all the requirements under point 2 of {{localhost-names}} are known to be followed by the resolver that is known to be present in the target environment.

+## Non-TLD `localhost` labels

+Hosts like `localhost.example.com` contain a `localhost` label, but are not affected one way or another by the recommendations in this document.
+They are not "localhost names", have no resolution guarantees, and should not be given special treatment, either in DNS or in client software.

 # Implementation Considerations